 Why do I feel sick after taking prenatal vitamins?
 Without food to keep them busy, your stomach acids start to chew on you, a process that, not surprisingly, produces nausea.

 Can you have a miscarriage from not taking prenatal vitamins?
-Prenatal vitamins are usually recommended during a woman’s pregnancy to prevent congenital disabilities.
+Prenatal vitamins are usually recommended during a woman’s pregnancy to prevent congenital deformities.
 The evidence on prenatal vitamins and decreased miscarriage risk has been mixed.

 Do prenatal vitamins make you poop a lot?
 Pregnant women need 27 milligrams of iron daily, and many prenatal vitamins contain 30 milligrams.
 The most common side effect of iron is constipation, but it can also cause diarrhea in some cases.
 It’s normal if your stools look a bit darker when you start taking a prenatal vitamin but you will not necessarily poop more.
 If your prenatal vitamin contains fiber or prebiotics, you may notice an increase in stool output.

 Do prenatal vitamins mess up your period?
 There’s no truth to the claim that prenatal vitamins can help regulate your period.
 Your period depends on hormones released by various body organs, not on vitamins you take.

-At the very least it is safe and necessary to include a basic prenatal vitamin, an essential fatty acid supplement, and a probiotic.
+At the very least it is safe and necessary to include a basic prenatal vitamin, an essential fatty acid supplement, fiber and a probiotic.